Earthquakes on May 5, 2026

 126.7 km---✓ ReviewedUSGS →

-At 20:27 UTC on May 5, 2026, a magnitude 4.3 tremor occurred 40 km NE of Tobelo, Indonesia.
-The hypocenter lay at 126.7 km, placing this in the intermediate depth category.
+The USGS recorded this magnitude 4.3 earthquake 40 km NE of Tobelo, Indonesia at 20:27 UTC on May 5, 2026.
+This was a intermediate depth earthquake, focused at 126.7 km depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-The epicenter is at 1.966°, 128.284°.
+Coordinates: 1.966°, 128.284°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05